jupyter-on-openshift/poc-hub-singapore-ntu/documents/shutdown-the-environment.md

 $ oc scale dc jupyterhub-db --replicas=1 -n coursename deploymentconfig "jupyterhub-db" scaled
 ```

+Do not ever set the number of replicas of PostgreSQL to any value besides 0 or 1.
+If you scale up the number of replicas for PostrgreSQL to more than 1, you can corrupt the database.

 It is recommended that the PostgreSQL instance be started up before starting up JupyterHub, if both had been shutdown.
 This will avoid issues with JupyterHub not starting up and failing the deployment due to the PostgreSQL database not being available.